 3. Pick a breathable pillow

 In the heat, tossing and turning on your pillow throughout the night will cause disruptive sleep patterns.
 Plump for a pillow that ensures optimal air circulation, so it can regulate the heat between your body and the pillow itself.
-Picking a pillow with breathable fibres also helps to maintain an ideal sleeping climate.
+Picking a pillow with breathable fibres also helps to give you an ideal sleeping climate.
 This way your body can release surplus energy in the form of heat without overheating or sweating – often a key cause of summer sleep disruption.

 4. Wear light cotton nightwear